DragosDomini/STARFALL/README.md

-# 🌌 DROP THE BLOCKS.
+# 🌌 DROP THE BLOCKS.\n
-# 🌌 CLEAR THE LINES.
+ 🌌 CLEAR THE LINES.\n
-# 🌌 SURVIVE THE MADNESS.
+ 🌌 SURVIVE THE MADNESS.\n

 ## 🌠 A Cosmic Falling-Tetrimino Game Made for Offline Play on PC and Mobile Devices.